bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 It's just one of those edge cases where we thought it would be nice to be able to just well search for an address.
 Yeah.
-But then we realized, yeah, it'll take minutes, you know, hours.
+But then we realized, yeah, it'll take minutes hours.

 Speaker 1: 00:40:30